 - Train-the-Trainer program for employees of host agencies who wish to become a certified Community Facilitator.
 When a host agency does not have a Certified Community Facilitator on staff Diabetes Canada will match a Community Facilitator with a host agency if possible.

-- On-going learning and networking opportunities to Facilitators through quarterly conference calls.
+- On-going learning and networking opportunities to Facilitators through online webinars.

 - Quarterly Newsletter to Community Facilitators.

-- Will subsidize the cost of the food used in the six session program.
+- Cost of the food used in the six session program.

 - Will provide Participation Handbooks, and support materials needed to deliver a program.

 - Support to Community Facilitators before and after delivery of their program.